 - The Phenomenological Approach of arriving to information, insight and knowledge about all the specific and universal aspects of our lives

 All the teachings are originally Hellinger’s and all the essential aspects of this work I have learnt through him.
-So, the full acknowledgement and gratitude is given throughout the delivery of the program.
-The value of his insights and his life’s work is enormous, and I have been happy to devote my life time to learning and teaching these.
-Even though I have more than 25 years of constellating experience, I do not offer “master classes” and I do not call myself a “master trainer”.
+So, all programs are delivered with full acknowledgement and gratitude.
+The value of Hellinger’s insights and his life’s work is enormous, and I have been happy to devote my life’s time to learning and applying these.
+Even though I have more than 25 years of constellating experience, I do not offer “master classes” or specialized advanced trainings.
 In my view, there is only one Master of Constellations – Bert Hellinger (more about BH you can read here) .
-I humbly devote myself to spreading the teaching that I have received through him and from him, always trying to be as true to the original as possible.
-Therefore, I do not claim that I have developed the work further or that I have added something of importance to it, or that I have improved it in any way, as I do not think it possible.
-The same attitude is encouraged in the students of this programe.
+I humbly devote myself to spreading the teaching that I have received through him and from him, always trying to be as true to the original as possible, in my own unique way.

 This is the spirit in which the program is offered.
 More about the format and specific topics you can find on the Education Program page.
-The teaching program can be adjusted to your group’s needs and delivered as a whole through a serious of modules, or individual teaching modules / workshops can be arranged with specific themes.
+The teaching program can be adjusted to your group’s needs and delivered as a whole through a serious of modules, or taken as individual teaching modules / workshops with specific themes.
 All programs are currently offered online through a Zoom platform.

 Wu Wei has also been translated as “creative quietude,” or the art of letting-be.
 This does not mean a dulling of the mind; rather, it is an activity undertaken to be the Tao within all things and to cultivate oneself to its “way.”